shaunrd0/qtk/README.md

 ### QtkWidget in Qt Creator

-The `QtkWidget` class is exported as a shared library for use in Qt Creator's design mode.
 We can add more QtkWidgets to view and render the scene from multiple perspectives.
 There is still some work to be done here, so there isn't a builtin way to add an additional view within the application.